 From two party disputes to multi district litigations, civil proceedings of all shapes and sizes at the Federal and state court level can be hosted on our online system.
 Through court order or agreement of the parties, we set up secure, dedicated litigation hubs accessible to those involved in the matter, including counsel, staff members, parties, consultants, and experts, as requested.
 Court personnel can also be provided access, although court involvement is not required.
-Through this hub, our clients e-serve documents, view and download records and transcripts, calendar events, and communicate over a message board.
+Through this litigation management software, our clients e-serve documents, view and download records and transcripts, calendar events, and communicate over a message board.
 As transactions and communications occur on the site, e-notifications are sent out to alert users.
 In jurisdictions where we offer e-filing services, court documents can also be filed.

 E-Service and E-Filing

 The cornerstone of the Case Anywhere system is the e-service module.
 Through this functionality, attorneys and court personnel, if participating, avoid the expense and inconvenience of paper-based service by electronically transmitting filings, orders, discovery, and other case documents through a secure, encrypted Internet connection.

 The process is simple.
 After accessing the upload screen in our web-based legal case management software application, users select documents to be served from their local computers, designate the parties to be provided access, and electronically submit the records through Case Anywhere's litigation management software.
 The selected files – maintained either in their original format or converted to PDF as part of the transmission process – are then viewable on the Case Anywhere platform by authorized users.
 A notification of the records served, including document links, is transmitted by email to selected recipients and completes the automated process.
 All served documents are stamped with the date and time of transmission through Case Anywhere.